polterguy/phosphorusfive/plugins/p5.web/README.md

 #### [find-widget] and [find-widget-like]

-These widgets does not take any arguments like values, besides from (optionally) the "root widget from where to start your search", but require you to parametrize them with children nodes, having at least a name, and optionally a value.
+These events takes (optionally) the "root widget from where to start your search", and require you to parametrize them with children nodes, having at least a name, and optionally a value.
 The name of the node, is some attribute that must exist on your widget, for it be returned as a "match".
 The value, is an optionally "value" for that attribute, which the widget must either have an exact match of (*[find-widget]*), or "contain" (for the *[find-widget-like]* event).

 Let's see an example.